 Some courts and commentators have recognized that restraints on alienation are not necessarily all bad.
 In some cases they may actually facilitate development or have some other legitimate purpose which outweighs the impact of the restraint.
 157 For example, a restraint imposed on all purchasers of property in a residential development or interests in a condominium or cooperative may secure mutual protection of their investments and common expectations.
-158 This recognition of legitimate uses for restraints leads one away from an absolute prohibition of restraints.
+158 This recognition of legitimate uses for restraints leads one away from an absolute prohibition of the restraints.
 It results in a balancing of the negative impact of the restraint against the positive purpose of the restriction.
-159

-The duration of the restraint and the effect of violation are also factors to consider.
-A restraint on a fee simple for a limited period may be viewed more favorably than a perpetual restraint.
+159 limited period may be viewed more favorably than a perpetual restraint.
 A forfeiture type restraint results in either a waiver of objection to the transfer or forfeiture resulting in retransfer.
 The forfeiture restraint is viewed more favorably than a disabling restraint, which negates the restricted transfer.
 160 Although a perpetual restraint on a fee simple is void, 161 Kentucky, and perhaps other states, would allow a forfeiture restraint of limited duration on a fee simple.
 162